Mottingham

 Improving health, wellbeing, and connection

 Mottingham Big Local consistently prioritised young residents, working with groups, organisations and schools to deliver low- and no-cost activities and support.
-This enabled the delivery of a range of activities, like dance classes for young people with learning difficulties, martial arts training, art and music therapy, mental health support, and free Community Fun Days at Foxes Field.
+This enabled the delivery of a range of activities, like dance classes for young people with learning difficulties, swimming lessons, martial arts training, art and music therapy, and free Community Fun Days at Foxes Field.

 The programme of summer activities and fun days engaged hundreds of people in new experiences and opportunities, receiving positive feedback from parents.
 Following this success, the partnership commissioned Bromley FC Community Trust to deliver an expanded summer programme for all ages in the final year of Big Local, with activities encouraging social connection and wellbeing.
 Planned free activities included a sports camp, youth mentoring, women’s netball, and walking football.